dmeehan1968/junie-explorer/README.md

 NB: Setting MAX_WORKERS to 1 will disable concurrency but a worker is still used which will add a performance penalty about doubling the time taken to process the logs.

+Memory Usage: The more workers you use, the more memory you are likely to need.
+If memory is an issue, constrain the maximum number of workers

 ##  Development

 ## Development Workflow